glebashnik/CarND-Vehicle-Detection/README.md

 Features were extracted from vehicle and non-vehicle train images, 17760 images in total.
 The dataset is balanced, with equal number of images in both categories.
 The appropriate labels were generated: 1 - vehicle, 0 - non-vehicle.
 Features were normalized using the `StandardScaler` from `sklearn`.

 I used linear SVM classifier with default parameters.
-The datase was split into training and testing sets, where testing set contains 20% of images.
+The dataset was split into training and testing sets, where testing set contains 20% of images.
 Data is shuffled by default when using `train_test_split()`.
 The classifier test accuracy is 98.8%.

 ## Sliding Window Search